-Marathon, 50km, 10km races all start from the Mayer, MN meeting point: Mayer Lutheran High School 305 5th St NE, Mayer, MN 55360
+All races start from the Mayer, MN meeting point: Mayer Lutheran High School 305 5th St NE, Mayer, MN 55360

-Please arrive at the meeting point at least 30 min before your race start or bus.
+Please arrive at the meeting point at least 30 min before your race start.

 Marathon & 50 km – Race Start 7:00 am